0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-manage.md

 To manage database watchers programmatically, see the database watcher [REST API](/rest/api/databasewatcher) documentation.

+After you create and configure a watcher following the steps in this article, you can use Azure Monitor alerts.
+For more information, see [Database watcher alerts](database-watcher-alerts.md).

 > [!NOTE]
 > Database watcher is currently in preview.